garretthoffman/Strata_2018_DL_4_NLP/README.md

 # Strata_2018_DL_4_NLP
 Slides and Code Tutorials for Strata Data 2018 Tutorial on Deep Learning Methodologies for Natural Language Processing

+## Notes

+For a code sample of RNNs with Attention check out [Taming Recurrent Neural Networks for Better Summarization](http://www.abigailsee.com/2017/04/16/taming-rnns-for-better-summarization.html) with links to the accompanying tensorflow implementation.

 ## Setup

 ### Download via Git